-You will now study the Friulian language as used in the thirty-ninth chapter of the book of Genesis.
-The subjects of Gjenesi 39 are Josef in Egjit (Joseph in Egypt) and Josef e la sô parone (Joseph and his master’s wife).
+Of the thirty-ninth chapter of the book of Genesis, the subjects are: Josef in Egjit (Joseph in Egypt); Josef e la sô parone (Joseph and his master’s wife).
 Taken literally, Josef e la sô parone means Joseph and his mistress, where mistress is to be understood in its sense of “female head of household.”

 If you are arriving on this site for the first time, begin your study of the Friulian language here.